Thermalization and prethermalization in the soft-wall AdS/QCD model: Thermalization

-To obtain the quasiparticle mass and the thermal width, we set $p=0$, and numerically calculate the QNM frequency $\omega_0$ from the temporal correlation function, i.e., $m_{\rm{pole}}={\rm{Re}}[\omega_0]$ and $\Gamma/2=-{\rm{Im}}[\omega_0]$.
-To extract the screening mass\footnote{The screening mass is equivalent to the inverse of the correlation length $m_{scr}=\xi^{-1}$}, we let $\omega=0$, and determine the screening mass $m_{\rm{scr}}$ from the pole of the spacial correlation function, i.e., $m_{\rm{scr}}=-i p_0$ for $s_1(0,p_0)=0$, .
-We show the quasiparticle mass, thermal width, and the screening mass results in Fig.~\ref{fig:QNMcase2}.
-We remind that, at low temperatures, the finite quasiparticle mass oscillates along with the relaxation evolution, the plotting presented in Fig.~\ref{fig:relaxationlowT}.
-As a comparison, the relaxation time constant values at different temperatures are also shown in Fig.~\ref{fig:QNMcase2}.
-The thermal width curve collapses with the inverse of the relaxation time constants.
-It means that the inverse of the thermal width can be identified as the relaxation time constant, i.e., $\Gamma/2\approx 1/\tau_R$.
-From eq.~\eqref{eqpower}, it is known that $\tau_R\propto \xi^z$ in the critical region.
-From the data in Fig.~\ref{fig:QNMcase2}, we find that the scaling mass and the relaxation time satisfy the relation, $m_{\rm{scr}}=\xi^{-1}\approx k\tau_R^{-1/2}$, in which k is a scaling factor and $k=1$ in ordered phase and $k=1.14$ in disordered phase.
+We show the numerical results of pole mass \footnote{We remind that, at low temperatures, the finite pole mass induces oscillates along with the relaxation evolution, as the case shown in Fig.~\ref{fig:relaxationlowT}.}, thermal width, and the screening mass in Fig.~\ref{fig:QNMcase2}(a) and the screening mass and the relaxation time in Fig.~\ref{fig:QNMcase2}(b).
+The thermal width curve collapses with the curve of the inverse of the relaxation time.
+It means that the inverse of the thermal width can be identified as the relaxation time, i.e., $\Gamma/2\approx 1/\tau_R$.
+As shown in Fig.~\ref{fig:relaxationi} and \ref{fig:relaxationlowT}, the value of sigma condensate is varying with time in the relaxation process.
+More importantly, the absolute value of the sigma condensate departing from the equilibrium value is very small and approaching to zero.
+It means that the whole relaxation process can be regarded as a slight perturbation on the equilibrium state.
+From the aspect of the scalar meson, it is enough to only consider up to the quadratic terms in the perturbation action ~\eqref{scalar-T}.
+That would be the reason why the relaxation mode is well consistent with scalar meson mode.
+As shown in Fig.~\ref{fig:QNMcase2}(b), based on Eq.~\eqref{eqpower}(b), it is verified that the scaling mass and the relaxation time satisfy the relation $m_{\rm{scr}}=\xi^{-1}\approx k\tau_R^{-1/2}$ in the critical region with $k$ a fitting parameter.
+In our numerical results, the fitting results are $k\approx 2.47444 \ T_c^{1/2}$ in ordered phase and $k\approx 2.82086 \ T_c^{1/2}$ in disordered phase.